Prof Adow TVET+ Center

 .
 The idea originates from an evaluation carried out in 2011 to assess the impact Yme/GSA/NorSom work carried out during the emergence phase in Somalia from 2006 to 2011.

-Since its official opening, Professor Adow has had an intake of new students every year and has to date graduated over 1,000 students and over eighty present (80%) are estimated to be in gainful employment.
+Since its official opening in 2013, Professor Adow has had an intake of new students every year and has to date graduated over 1,000 students.
+More than eighty percent (80%) of graduates are estimated to be in gainful employment.

 The idea of a TVET Centre was prompted by the fact that the country was planning to transit from the emergence phase to long term development phase.
 The evaluation then pointed at among other things the need to provide vocational training to young people and other members of the community that did not have the opportunity to continue with education and to provide them with means to access employment opportunities.
 In 2012, the idea was concretized with seed funding from the Norwegian Embassy to support the construction of classrooms, administration block, workshops, work tools and training of teachers.
 The institution having acquired a fully trained manpower, equipment, and tools as well as the infrastructure, opened its doors to the first students in September 2013.
 The institution is classified as a vocational school and is registered with the Ministry of Education.